-1.1 To consider the Treasury Management Strategy Statement which incorporates the Annual Investment Strategy (AIS) and the Minimum Revenue Provision (MRP) Strategy for 2015/16.
+1.1 To consider the Treasury Management Strategy Statement which incorporates the Annual Investment Strategy (AIS) and the Minimum Revenue Provision (MRP) Strategy for 2017/18.

-2.0 RECOMMENDATION: That Council be recommended to adopt the policies, strategies, statements, prudential and treasury indicators outlined in the report.
+2.0 RECOMMENDATION: That Council is recommended to adopt the policies, strategies, statements, prudential and treasury indicators outlined in the report.